backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 Only three of the 36 features were selected, which doesn't seem right.
 This is because sklearn's logistic regression model uses l2 regularization by default.

-L2 regularization, or ridge regression, is used to apply penalty to the model for added complexity, which is great if its input doesn't contain any irrelevant features because then it'll only penalize for repititive features.
+L2 regularization (ridge regression) applies penalty to the model for added complexity, which is great if the input doesn't contain any irrelevant features because then it'll only penalize for repititive features.

-L1 regularization, or lasso regression, adds coefficients to the features based on their respective importances.
-The coefficients of the irrelevant features simply shrink to zero and are ignored from the model.
+L1 regularization (lasso regression) assigns coefficients to the features based on their respective importances.
+The coefficients of the irrelevant features simply shrink to zero, and are ignored from the model; no penalty is applied.

-The past result doesn't seem too reliable, so instead, I'll fit a new model to see which features get excluded by l1 regularization.
+Using only three features as input doesn't seem too reliable, so instead, I'll fit a new model to see which features get excluded by lasso.

 ```python